ChatGPT: Starting signal for the perfect text AI?

 ChatGPT is good – but far from perfect.
 The most important point of criticism is that ChatGPT works without specifying sources.
 For more complex topics or in the work environment, the AI reaches its limits.
 The code that the programme provides is often still faulty.
 However, the errors are quickly corrected – so ChatGPT could become a real support for coding & co soon.
 The unclear data basis of the results ensures that a possible bias can only be recognised with difficulty and with one’s own research and prior knowledge.
 Despite being technically advanced, ChatGPT as an AI will of course always remain one thing: artificial.
 Creativity, empathy and emotion will always be sought in vain in the application.
 Data protectionists also warn of risks if the system is fed with sensitive data.

-How is the business community reacting to ChatGPT?
+How is the business community reacting?

 Microsoft invested in OpenAI early on – that could now pay off quickly: The search engine Bing, which has long been in the shadow of market leader Google, is to be upgraded with text and speech AI.
 The hype around ChatGPT is driving Microsoft to improve and reposition Bing and the Edge browser.
 Google CEO Sundar Pichai announced in a blog post that his company is launching “Bard”: The AI is said to be a chatbot that can answer complex queries quickly and with a human feel as well, not unlike ChatGPT.